 A concussion is a brain injury that requires prompt, specialized medical attention.
 The sooner you receive rehabilitation therapy, the better the potential outcome.
 Our Post-Concussion Program offers outpatient care to help you get back to your previous level of independence in all areas of your life, including school, work, recreational activities and in the community.

-Our services may be appropriate you’re experienced lingering changes in your emotions, behavior, thought processes and/or movement after a concussion caused by such things as a:
+Our services may be appropriate you’re experienced lingering symptoms after a concussion caused by such things as a:

 Your initial assessment may be conducted by a physiatrist (a physician who specializes in rehabilitation) and a neuropsychologist who have years of experience evaluating and treating post-concussion syndrome.
 They use this information to create your individualized treatment plan.

 Your treatment team will recommend services and therapies best suited to your injury, needs and goals.
 Treatment may include physical, occupational, speech and/or recreational therapy.
 Depending on your needs, you may also work with a care manager and psychologist.
 If returning to work is a concern, we may coordinate consultations with a vocational expert.
-A variety of on-site services are available, from our Driver Rehabilitation Program, to swallow studies and more.
+A variety of on-site services are available, from our Driver Rehabilitation Program to swallow studies and more.

 If your injury occurred during a sports or recreational activity, you may be recommended for a specialized sports-concussion evaluation.

 Education is important in how we treat post-concussion syndrome.
 Concussion often results in subtle disability, which can be difficult to define or understand.
 Our team focuses on education to help you acknowledge challenges, identify specific rehabilitation needs and understand recovery patterns.
 We are also happy to offer education to your family, athletic trainers, coaches, teachers, and employers.

 Our specialty services are designed to enhance and enrich your life.
 Your treatment team will work with you to coordinate the services and programs that will best serve you.
 Here are just some of the services we offer: